 The German advance was so rapid that French Premier Paul Reynaud was soon telephoning Winston Churchill, who had only just become the Prime Minister upon the resignation of Neville Chamberlain.
 Reynaud told him:

 “We have been defeated… We are beaten; we have lost the battle.”

-Following this bombshell, the British started planning and then executed ‘Operation Dynamo’, to evacuation all the country's troops on May 26, 1940.
+Following this bombshell, the British started planning and then executed ‘Operation Dynamo’ (the evacuate all the country's troops) on May 26, 1940.
 Walter Lord relates in ‘The Miracle of Dunkirk’ that the mission name had come from the room at Naval HQ in Dover Castle that contained the building’s electric generator - a dynamo - where the whole plan was put together.

 Originally, the effort had called for the use of the ports at both Dunkirk (or Dunkerque) and Calais, but the Germans captured the latter early on May 26, following a three-day siege.

 Their advance seemed unstoppable, and when Dynamo began, the expectation was that only 50,000 troops might be extracted from France and ferried back to Britain.
 To put that in perspective, the British had started out with roughly 400,000 men on the Continent in May of 1940.